Outsidetheboxgames/3DS-Game-Maker/README.md

 It makes GOOD games. (using DevkitPro and Godot game engine.)

 # What it does:
-It automates the process of making 3DS Citro2D sprite Initiate an Update code from custom class Sprite2D nodes.
+It automates the process of making 3DS Citro2D sprite Initiate and Update code respectively from a custom class Sprite2D node.

 # What it currently has: